-LCC/New Mexico Scholarships - Scholarships available to LCC students are the 3% Bridge Scholarship and the NM Legislative Lottery Scholarship.
+LCC/New Mexico Scholarships - Scholarships available to LCC students are the 3% Bridge Scholarship, the NM Legislative Lottery Scholarship, and the NM Opportunity Scholarship.
 Students are awarded these scholarships on the basis of eligibility, GPA, enrollment, and funding ability.
 Students must individually apply for these scholarships and meet all appropriate deadlines and submission requirements.
 Students are encouraged to apply for outside scholarships to supplement financial aid resources available.

 Grants (state and federal) - Grants are awarded based on a student's demonstrated financial need and funding levels of the grant program.
-Grants available at LCC include the Federal PELL Grant, Federal Supplemental Educational Opportunity Grant, State Student Incentive Grant, and the College Affordability Grant.
+Grants available at LCC include the Federal PELL Grant, Federal Supplemental Educational Opportunity Grant, and State Student Incentive Grant.

 Work Study (state and federal) - Eligible students may earn extra money through on-campus employment.
-Students earn \$8.00 per hour based on actual hours worked.
+Students earn \$12.00 per hour based on actual hours worked.
 Hours range from five to twenty per week.
-A non-need based program is available to New Mexico residents.
+A non-need-based program is available to New Mexico residents.

 Loans (federal) - These programs allow eligible students to borrow Federal Direct Loans to help pay for school expenses.
 Both need-based and non-need-based loans are available.
-Students are encouraged to review the Federal Student Loan Basics for Students brochure that is published by the U.S. Department of Education and available at the LCC FAO.
-This publication provides information on eligibility, loan fees, deferments, forbearance and repayment.
+Students are encouraged to review the Federal Student Loan Basics at https://studentaid.gov/understand-aid/types/loans/subsidized-unsubsidized.
+The website provides information on eligibility, loan fees, deferments, forbearance and repayment.
 All loan recipients must complete an entrance counseling session and master promissory note prior to disbursement of any loan funds.
 In addition, an exit counseling session is encouraged to be completed when a student has ceased attendance or his/her enrollment drops below six (6) credit hours.